DMIN Course Descriptions

 DMIN 809 Global Church and Local Church

 An interactive course that engages students in synchronous and asynchronous online interaction.
 An interactive curriculum in which students explore how what they’ve learned in their cross-cultural experience impacts the practice of ministry and mission.
-Students will be challenged to consider how they might modify their research in order to incorporate these new global insights within their local ministry context.
+Students will be challenged to consider how they might modify their semester learning plan (SLP) in order to incorporate these new global insights within their local ministry context.

 DMIN 811 Customized Course IV